syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Forms/Get-the-field-from-collection-using-TryGetValue).

 ## Fill the XFA form fields along with Acroform in a same API

 The static XFA document contains both the XFA and Acroform.